 5:50 am.
 Eyes blink.
-Rays peak through the curtains.
+Rays peek through the curtains.
 And as I turn and reach for the alarm clock I feel the thunder in my head.
 An instantly demoralizing feeling of expanding, glowing pressure encaged behind my forehead.
 “What a start!”
 Next is the routined motion towards the battle seasoned package of pain killers and another hour of hopeful sleep.
 My personal history with headaches goes back to early childhood days.
 They would appear several times a week.
 Sometimes a spirit-lifting walk through nature followed by some recreative sleep would solve the problem but on other occasions, it would last for a very wearing week.

 It’s not just physical